Using standards as quality benchmarks

 Health and safety management

-All businesses must comply with a range of regulations on health and safety in the workplace - and senior managers may also bear legal responsibility for this.
+All businesses must comply with a range of regulations on health and safety in the workplace, and senior managers may also bear legal responsibility for this.
+One way of ensuring that you meet these requirements is to follow standards on occupational health and safety.
+ISO 45001 provides recognised guidance on best practice in preventing work-related injury and ill-health and ensuring workplaces are safe and healthy.

 Information management

-Organisations face a variety of threats to their business continuity, some deliberately targeted and some as a result of external events.
-It is increasingly important that businesses can assure regulators, investors and stakeholders that their continuity plans will minimise any disruption.
+ISO 31000 provides comprehensive guidelines to help businesses with risk analysis and assessment.
+More specifically, organisations face a variety of threats to their business continuity, some deliberately targeted and some as a result of external events.

-The BS 25999-2:2007 standard provides guidance for businesses on how to reduce the impact of everyday events, such as IT viruses and supply chain disruption, as well as extreme events such as flash floods or terrorism.
+It is increasingly important that businesses can assure regulators, investors, and stakeholders that their continuity plans will minimise any disruption.
+ISO 22301 provides guidance for businesses on how to reduce the impact of everyday events, such as IT viruses and supply chain disruption, as well as extreme events such as flash floods or terrorism.

-Many products must meet a range of requirements set out in European Union (EU) directives before they can be sold in the UK or anywhere else in the EU.
 For example, under the Supply of Machinery (Safety) Regulations 2008 certain machinery, equipment and safety components must conform to relevant standards and be CE marked before they can be sold within the UK and EU.
 The requirements are designed to protect the health and safety of product users and remove technical barriers to trade.

 Is this relevant to my products?